gfassero/HIERO/technical.md

 {:toc}

 ## English Lexicon
-The English lexicon is the most important part of HIERO—and the part that has taken the most time by far to develop.
-The primary goal of the English lexicon is to link each Hebrew root with a single English root and vice versa.
+The English lexicon is the most important part of HIERO—and the part that has taken the most time to develop.
+The goal of the English lexicon is to link each Hebrew root with a single English root and vice versa.

 ### Lexicon Code
 HIERO’s English lexicon contains about 9,500 definitions of Hebrew and Aramaic words.
 The lexicon is written in XML code.
 The XML code, part-of-speech mappings, and Strongs number mappings that structure the lexicon are based on the [OSHB Hebrew Lexicon](http://github.com/openscriptures/HebrewLexicon/blob/master/HebrewStrong.xml) by the [Open Scriptures Hebrew Bible Project](http://hb.openscriptures.org/).
 All of the definitions are my own.
 The following is a partial sample from the lexicon: